 Mind Trick #4: Cope with performance anxiety by removing the price tag

 Performance anxiety rears it’s ugly head whenever you shift your focus away from performing in the present over to caring about the future outcome or result.
 The ‘result’ for us traders is obviously our equity curve!

 Performance anxiety is the opposite of trading in the zone!

-Performance anxiety works in both ways.
+Performance anxiety works in both ways by the way.